Israeli Fighter Jets Hit Targets in Gaza Strip After 'Day of Rage' Protest

 The IDF holds Hamas solely responsible for all hostile acts against Israel emanating from the Gaza Strip— IDF (@IDFSpokesperson) December 8, 2017

-Earlier in the day, the IDF stated that a new round of rocket attacks had occurred.
+Earlier in the day, the IDF stated that a new round of rocket attacks had occurred, but did not report that anyone had been injured.

 Palestinians have engaged in huge protests in response to Trump's decision.